The holidays are all about family, and nothing brings all the generations together like food! In

-If you’re cooking for a special occasion, I have three words for you: savory baked ham.
-I understand ham can be a bit intimidating to cook.
-It’s a large entrée, and the last thing you want to do is make a mistake while cooking your special dinner, especially if you’re entertaining guests.
-Fortunately, it’s actually very easy to make a perfect ham suitable for any special occasion.
+Ham can be a bit intimidating to cook, and the last thing you want to do is make a mistake while cooking your special dinner, especially if you’re entertaining guests.
+Fortunately, it’s actually very easy to make a perfect ham for any special occasion.

 1. For starters, pick a great ham.
-Harry & David’s Spiral Ham is already seasoned and cooked, so all you need to do is just warm it up, glaze it up, and serve.
+The Harry & David Spiral Ham is already seasoned and cooked, so all you need to do is warm it, glaze it, and serve it.

 2. Whether you’re cooking your own or reheating a pre-cooked ham, the key is to not overcook it.
 Ham, like brisket, can dry out if you cook it for too long or in an oven that’s too hot.
 Remember, no two ovens are alike, so be mindful of your cooking temperature and time.

-3. Make your own glaze or use the included Harry & David glaze.
-It adds some extra flavor to each slice and also helps keep the ham juicy, which will keep your guests happy.
+3. Make your own glaze.
+It adds extra flavor to each slice while keeping the ham juicy, which will make your guests happy.

 Spiral Cut Ham